adobe/brackets/README.md

-The text editor inside Brackets is based on [CodeMirror](http://github.com/codemirror/CodeMirror)&mdash;thanks to Marijn for taking our pull requests, implementing feature requests and fixing bugs!
+The text editor inside Brackets is based on [CodeMirror](http://github.com/codemirror/CodeMirror)&mdash;thanks to Marijn for taking our pull requests, implementing feature requests, and fixing bugs!
 See [Notes on CodeMirror](https://github.com/adobe/brackets/wiki/Notes-on-CodeMirror) for info on how we're using CodeMirror.

 Although Brackets is built in HTML/CSS/JS, it currently runs as a desktop application in a thin native shell, so that it can access your local files.
 (If you just try to open the index.html file in a browser, it won't work yet.)
 The native shell for Brackets lives in a separate repo, [adobe/brackets-shell](https://github.com/adobe/brackets-shell/).